openshift-fluxv2-poc/platform-team/README.md

 and achieve the similar result with the CLI setup.

 Persona: **Chanwit** is a member of the Dev team.
-You could also change user name or add other team members [here](https://github.com/openshift-fluxv2-poc/platform-team/blob/main/tenants/base/dev-team/rbac.yaml#L33).
+Please change user name, or add other users as team members [here](https://github.com/openshift-fluxv2-poc/platform-team/blob/main/tenants/base/dev-team/rbac.yaml#L33) before proceed.

 ## Production Cluster: Source & Kustomization

-You could copy below YAML snippets and import into OpenShift to kick off the setup without using CLI.
+You can copy the below YAML snippet, and import it directly into OpenShift to kick off the setup without using CLI.
+If you fork, please change the repo URL at this line to match the forked one.

 ```
 ---